mionova/100DaysOfCode-Challenge/README.md

 ### Day 53 of 100

-**Date**: July 18th, 2021
+**Date**: July 18, 2021

 **Today's JavaScript Progress**: Continued with the regex stuff:

-1. Solved a couple of challenges: One where I had to write a validator for a hexadecimal string used to set a CSS and a second one where I had to assign a replacement string to a variable.
+1. Solved a couple of challenges: I had to write a validator for a hexadecimal string used to set a CSS and a second one where I had to assign a replacement string to a variable.
 2. Used 'replace' with captured groups
 2. Reformatted user input (masking a phone number)